bregman-arie/devops-exercises/topics/aws/README.md

 <details>
 <summary>What happens to EBS volumes when the instance is terminated?</summary><br><b>

-By deafult, the root volume is marked for deletion, while other volumes will still remain.<br>
+By default, the root volume is marked for deletion, while other volumes will still remain.<br>
 You can control what will happen to every volume upon termination.
 </b></details>